 1. What is provided to me when I arrive at Busara?

 We recognize that you may not have everything you need when you arrive at Busara.
-We have velvet hangers, laundry detergent, laundry baskets, iron and ironing board, towels, sheets, blankets, bath soap, beach towels for the pool - most all that you will need.
+We have velvet hangers, laundry detergent, laundry baskets, iron and ironing board, towels, sheets, blankets, bath soap, and beach towels for the pool - most all that you will need.

 2. What kind of clothes should I bring?

 What we wear often represents what we think of ourselves.
 Nothing too tight or revealing - we want the emphasis on healing, not on what someone is wearing.
 The same goes for bathing suits.
-We ask that you limit the amount of clothing and personal items that you bring as you willing be sharing a room with another resident.
+We ask that you limit the amount of clothing and personal items that you bring as you will be sharing a room with another resident.